colepatters/xyner-net-articles/README.md

 ## Hello, World!

 Hi there! this is the GitHub repository where these articles will live and be updated.
-My first plan was to use Google Cloud, but I'm already familiar with version control with Git, so here we are.
+My first plan was to use Google Cloud, but I quickly realized I was making it far more complex than it has to be.
+If you want to know how it works, I'll be writing a short article on my design in the near future.

 ## Caveats